sahiliamsso/docs/source/installation-guide/install.md

 ## Uninstallation

-Messed something up and want to try again?
-No problem, just uninstall!
+Something went wrong?
+No problem, just uninstall and reinstall.

 For Ubuntu 14/16, and Debian 8: